- What is a Veggie Subscription (CSA)?

 - Circulate your money in your local community

-Each share contains approximately 8-10 items each time you pick up.
-Depending on the week and weather (which has a huge impact on what grows well and what we can harvest!), we’ll do our best to offer options for you to select from so you can pick your favorites.
+Each share contains approximately 6-8 items each time you pick up.
+Depending on the week and weather (which has a huge impact on what grows well and what we can harvest!), we’ll provide a certain set of veggies but also offer options for you to select from so you can pick your favorites.

-A sample share in the summer could include cherry tomatoes, heirloom tomatoes, eggplant, okra, summer squash, cucumbers, pea shoots, sweet potato greens, basil and sweet peppers.
+A sample share in the summer could include cherry tomatoes, eggplant, okra, summer squash, cucumbers, pea shoots, basil and sweet peppers.

-A sample share in the fall or spring could include pea shoots, lettuce, hakurei turnips, French Breakfast radishes, purple daikon radishes, cabbage, kale, green onions, spinach and a basil seedling.
+A sample share in the fall or spring could include pea shoots, lettuce, hakurei turnips, purple daikon radishes, kale, green onions, spinach and a basil seedling.

 In addition to the veggies, you also will get emailed tips and recipes from the farmers, as well as the ability to chat with a farmer at pick up every week!

-As for picky eaters, we think they often haven’t had really fresh and delicious veggies prepared in the best ways possible!
-We’ve had many a customer say things like, “My husband never liked [insert any veggie], but after eating Dicot Farm’s [veggie], he loves it!”
-That doesn’t mean that everyone will eventually love okra, but they should try the best quality okra you can get before making up their minds.
+As for picky eaters, we think they often haven’t had really fresh and delicious veggies prepared simply in a way that lets the true flavor shine!
+For example, our CSA member Terri said, “I have changed my mind on squash and can’t wait to dive into the rest of it.”
+We hear lots of comments like this!
+That doesn’t mean that everyone will eventually love squash, but they should try the best quality squash you can get before making up their minds.
 We are always happy to chat more with you about how to use certain products at the CSA pick up.
 If you haven’t yet downloaded Dicot Farm’s 5 Easy Ways to Eat More Veggies, you can do so here!

-The cost of the CSA varies depending on what type you get – a full season weekly share costs $715 for 25 weeks, a full season biweekly (every other week) share costs $375 for 13 weeks, and a summer-only weekly share costs $275 for 9 weeks.
+The cost of the CSA varies depending on what type you get – a Weekly share costs $610 for 26 weeks and a Biweekly (every other week) share costs $315 for 13 weeks.
 Please see our sign up page for detailed pricing.
-That comes out to $28-30 per week (or per 2 weeks) for a lot of Certified Organic vegetables!
+That comes out to around $24 per week (or per 2 weeks) for a lot of Certified Organic vegetables!

 If you compare the CSA price to other Certified Organic produce at farmers markets or the grocery store, it’s very comparable – and many weeks we are able to include enough so that it adds up to more than the cost of the share.
 Plus for that price you get personalized advice, recipes, and more from the farmers, something you definitely won’t get at a grocery store!

-While we prefer getting one payment in the winter so that we can purchase all the seeds and supplies we need for the year early in our season, we are happy to discuss a payment plan option if needed (e.g., payments spread out over 3 months); please email us at email@example.com to discuss!
+While we prefer getting one payment in the winter so that we can purchase all the seeds and supplies we need for the year early in our season, we do have a payment plan option that spreads the cost of any share over a few months.
+Take a look at the option in our Online Store; if you still have questions or would like to pay via cash or check, please email us at email@example.com to discuss!

-We have three vegetable share types.
-For all three types, you receive the same share of 8-10 veggies but what varies is how often and how many weeks you pick up:
+We have two vegetable share types.
+For both types, you receive the same share of 6-8 veggies but what varies is how often and how many weeks you pick up:

-- If your household is 2-4 people who really like veggies (or 1-2 people who eat mostly veggies), then we recommend a Full Season Weekly share type.
-You receive a share every Saturday May 16th -November 7th with one Saturday off for vacation (25 shares, $715).
+- If your household is 2-4 people who really like veggies (or 1-2 people who eat mostly veggies), then we recommend a Weekly share type.
+You receive 26 shares over the course of the 28-week season, with 2 weeks off (chosen by Dicot Farm depending on crops and weather) most likely in August.
+That is 26 shares for $610.

-- If you are a 1-2 member household or a larger family who doesn’t cook with many vegetables every week, you should try the Full Season Biweekly share type.
-You receive a share every other Saturday either May 16th – October 31st OR May 23rd – November 7th (13 shares, $375).
+- If you are a 1-2 member household or a larger family who doesn’t cook with many vegetables every week, you should try the Biweekly share type.
+You receive a share every other week for 13 total shares over the course of the 28-week season, with 1 week off (chosen by Dicot Farm depending on crops and weather) most likely in August.
+That is 13 shares for $315.

-When you sign up, you must select your pick up site as either:
+When you sign up, you must select your pick up site as one of the following:

-We build in a vacation week that you don’t pay for as part of the weekly full season and weekly summer share types.
-You let us know once you have your vacation plans what week that will be.
-If you have more than one vacation week, you can double up your share the following week (for weekly members), pick it up on an off week (for biweekly members), or choose to donate it (which Dicot Farm will do for you).
+If you need to miss a week, as long as you let us know in advance you can double up your share the following week (for Weekly members), pick it up on an off week (for Biweekly members), or choose to donate it (which Dicot Farm will do for you).

 If you have an unanticipated conflict arise and are unable to pick up, we ask that you contact us ASAP (detailed contact info will be provided prior to the first CSA pick up) and we’ll figure out how to make sure you get your share the following week.
 Since we have a lot to keep track of between growing veggies and going to CSA pick up and market, we ask that you please contact us whenever you know you have a conflict.
 If you do not contact us to let us know, we will not be able to ensure you get your share.